Authentic Lessons for 21st Century Learning

 Extend

-Students read a story about coral reefs and discuss how the story shows evidence of each factor that influences survival.
+Students read a story about Frog Evolution in Chernobyl and discuss how the story shows evidence of each factor that influences survival.

 Evaluate

-Students create a cartoon to illustrate their understanding of the coral reef story or another example in nature that shows how the five factors influence survival in an organism.
+Students create a cartoon to illustrate their understanding of the Frog Evolution story or another example in nature that shows how the five factors influence survival in an organism.
 Students provide a final definition of fitness based on evidence from the reading or research from the real-world example and share out with the class.

 Materials

-• Activity Handout - Mice Living in a Desert
+• Mice Living in a Desert handout (attached; one half page per student)

 Engage

-Open the Evolution and Fitness Teacher Slides and display slide 2, which contains different student statements about fitness.
+Use the attached Lesson Slides to introduce the lesson.
+Use slides 2-4 to go over the topic, learning objectives, and the essential question.
+Show slide 5, which contains different student statements about fitness.
 Tell students to read the statements, and then move around the room to the "corner" with the name of the student whose definition of 'survival of the fittest' they agree with the most.

 Once the students have chosen a corner, have them talk with others at that corner to build an 'argument' of why the statement they chose is the best.
 Have each group share its argument.